LJNeon/bitburner/README.md

 ## hacking/simple.js

-A HWGW non-chain batcher that prepares again after each batch if necessary.
+A basic sequential script that uses as much RAM as needed even if it's inefficient.

 ## hacking/xp.js